WICG/attribution-reporting-api/README.md

 7 days minus 1 hour: Conversions will be reported 7 days from impression time

-`impressionexpiry`: Conversions will be reported `impressionexpiry` milliseconds plus one hour from impression time
+`impressionExpiry`: Conversions will be reported `impressionExpiry` milliseconds plus one hour from impression time

-If `impressionexpiry` occurs before the 7 day window deadline it will be used as the next reporting window.
-For example, if `impressionexpiry` is 3 days, there will be two deadlines, 2 days minus one hour and `impressionexpiry`.
-If `impressionexpiry` is before the 2 day deadline, the 2 day deadline will still be used.
+If `impressionExpiry` occurs before the 7 day window deadline it will be used as the next reporting window.
+For example, if `impressionExpiry` is 3 days, there will be two deadlines, 2 days minus one hour and `impressionExpiry`.
+If `impressionExpiry` is before the 2 day deadline, the 2 day deadline will still be used.

 When a conversion report is scheduled, it will be delayed until the next applicable reporting window for the associated impression.
 Once the